Feature request #8725

 As a user I do not need to increase the default value except in extreme cases of very large datasets.

-#106 Updated by João Gaspar almost 11 years ago
+#106 Updated by João Gaspar about 11 years ago

 Yeah really good.
 Describes perfectly the situation. =)